PeacePeters/Operationalizing-Machine-Learning-using-AzureML/README.md

 ## Future work

-1. Solving the dataset imbalance will improve the accuracy of the model.
+1. Increasing the number of cross validation can help in achieving better accuracy.

-2. Increasing the number of cross validation can help in achieving better accuracy.
+2. A better performing model can be detected by the AutoML feature if the duration of the exit criterion is increased.

-3. A better performing model can be detected by the AutoML feature if the duration of the exit criterion is increased.
+3. Converting the model into platform supported formats such as ONNX, TFLITE etc. will help optimize inference or model scoring and achieve scalability.